FraunhoferIOSB/FROST-Server/docs/settings/auth.md

 * **admin:**
   password `admin`, has roles `read`, `create`, `update`, `delete` and `admin`

 You should change these default users!
+The creation only happens at the moment you first try to authenticate, so do an authentication attempt to have tables created.

 The BasicAuthProvider has the following specific settings: